 How does the NCCA accreditation compare to other accreditations?

 NCCA accreditation is internationally considered the gold standard.
-While other accreditations also have government-approved standards, NCCA has such a strong and positive reputation, it’s hard to surpass.
+While other personal trainer accrediting agencies also have government-approved standards, NCCA has such a strong and positive reputation, it’s hard to surpass.

 What is the best NCCA-accredited CPT program?